joukos/pdfaq/README.md

 - There are 16 "channels" for communications, which the sender and receiver need configured to match
   - If device A sends to channel 10 and device B listens to channel 10, device B gets the message
   - If device A sends to channel 10 and device B listens to channel 4, device B does not get the message
-  - A device could also be listening to more than one or all channels (sometimes option "0" with channels numbered 1-16)
+  - A device could also be listening to more than one, or all channels (sometimes option "0" with channels numbered 1-16), and also send events to more than one channel at a time, depending on the device's features
 - MIDI channel 10 is reserved for percussion in the [General MIDI standard](https://en.wikipedia.org/wiki/General_MIDI), which means that different percussion sounds should be triggered with the notes received, instead of pitching the current instrument
   - Most electronic drum kits output on channel 10, sometimes this can be changed too